-SECTION 10.21.(a) Funds appropriated in this act from the General Fund to the Department of Health and Human Services (Department) for the Community-Focused Eliminating Health Disparities Initiative (CFEHDI) shall be used to provide a maximum of 12 grants-in-aid to close the gap in the health status of African-Americans, Hispanics/Latinos, and American Indians as compared to the health status of white persons.
-These grants-in-aid shall focus on the use of measures to eliminate or reduce health disparities among minority populations in this State with respect to heart disease, stroke, diabetes, obesity, asthma, HIV/AIDS, and cancer.
-The Office of Minority Health shall coordinate and implement the grants-in-aid program authorized by this section.
+SECTION 10.21.(a) Funds appropriated in this act from the General Fund to the Department of Health and Human Services for the Community-Focused Eliminating Health Disparities Initiative (CFEHDI) shall be used to provide grants-in-aid to community based organizations, faith based organizations, American Indian tribes, and local public health departments to close the gap in the health status of African-Americans, Hispanics/Latinos, and American Indians as compared to the health status of white persons.
+These grants shall focus on the use of preventive measures to eliminate or reduce health disparities in infant mortality, heart disease, cardiovascular disease, asthma, cancer, diabetes, and other conditions that disproportionately affect minority populations in this State.
+The Office of Minority Health shall coordinate and implement the grants-in-aid program authorized under this section.